What Is a NAS?

 • Running Docker on a NAS

-• Building a full home media server
+• Building a full home server

-• Automating downloads and media organization
+• Automating file transfers and organization

 Conclusion